 Studies show that using a cell phone while driving increases a motorist's risk of being involved in an accident by four times, and texting behind the wheel is considered particularly hazardous.
 Unfortunately, the dangers associated with texting while driving has not deterred many motorists.
 Though a whopping 98 percent of adults acknowledge that texting and driving is unsafe, 49 percent of adult motorists admit to having done so within the past 30 days.

 Texting while driving can lead to devastating accidents, injuries, and even deaths.
-If you were seriously injured in a crash caused by a motorist who was texting behind the wheel, you may be entitled to compensation.
+If you were seriously injured in a crash caused by a motorist who was texting behind the wheel, you may be entitled to compensation, contact our experienced Wilmington Car Accident Lawyers to assist you.

 Distracted driving has become such a problem in the United States that some have begun referring to it as an epidemic.
 Looking at recent motor vehicle accident statistics makes it easy to understand why: 391,000 people were injured—and 3,477 were killed—in distracted driving-related automobile collisions in 2015 alone.
 The following year, distracted driving was a factor in 10 percent of more than 35,000 fatalities attributed to traffic accidents.